tomsWebConsulting/twcsl/Bookmarklet/Row Column Finder/README.md

 In the first page section we see the target layout as desired.
 The second page section does not meet our target layout.
 We have a row with two columns.
-The the first row first column contains a row with two columns.
+The first row first column contains a row with two columns.
 Undesirable nesting!

 ## What is a bookmarket?